bytecodealliance/component-docs/component-model/src/tutorial.md

 These files define:
 * A world `adder` that exports the `add` interface.
 Again, components such as the calculator can call it when they need to add numbers.
-* A world describing the calculator component.
+* A world `calculator` describing the calculator component.
 This world exports the calculator interface, meaning that other components can call it to perform calculations.
-It imports the operation interfaces (such as "add"), meaning it relies on other components to perform those operations.
+It imports the operation interfaces (such as `add`), meaning it relies on other components to perform those operations.
-* An interface `calculate` that contains an evaluate function, and an enum that delineates the operations that can be involved in a calculation.
+* An interface `calculate` that contains an evaluate function and an enum that delineates the operations that can be involved in a calculation.
 In this tutorial, the only operation is `add`.
 * A world `app` describing the "primary" app component, which imports the `calculate` interface.
   This component will take in command line arguments and pass them to the `eval-expression` function